 Laws are like the structural elements hidden inside the walls of a building.
 The “building” is our community, and our laws structure how we should act out on the road, in a business deal, or in the millions of other ways we encounter each other each day.
 Our laws encourage the good (loyalty, integrity, caring for others) and discourage the bad (betrayal, dishonesty, carelessness) by requiring that victims must be compensated for their losses.

 Shawn fights hard for his clients: good people and companies who have been forced to turn to the civil justice system to solve difficult problems.
 He listens to his clients.
 He gets to know them, and cares about them.
 He carefully researches and investigates their problems.
 Shawn is strategic, smart, and aggressive.
 He works hard to resolve each client’s problems by thoroughly preparing to tell their story to the jury at trial.

-Shawn has successfully resolved through trial or out-of-court settlement a variety of different types of cases, and he would be happy to talk with you about your situation.
+Shawn has successfully resolved through trial or out-of-court settlement a variety of different types of cases.
+He writes short essays about his experiences as a trial attorney at humblecountrylawyer.com.
+He would be happy to talk with you about your situation.

 Shawn has developed areas of special expertise over the past thirteen-plus years of practicing law: